-For example, many businesses have private Slack channels for guest collaborators or freelancers that might not need to see the big-picture of your business.
-This way you can seamlessly integrate part-time or temporary workers into your communications strategy without worrying about oversharing.
+For example, many businesses have private Slack channels for guest collaborators or freelancers that might not need to see the big picture of your business.
+This way, you can seamlessly integrate part-time or temporary workers into your communications strategy without worrying about oversharing.

 The not-so-hidden benefits of effective team collaboration

-The shower answer?
+The short answer?
 Absolutely.

 Getting more done